dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 ## Set up dbt Semantic Layer

 Before continuing, you must have a multi-tenant dbt Cloud account to set up the dbt Semantic Layer in dbt Cloud.
-Developer accounts will be able to query the Proxy Server using SQL but will not be able to browse dbt metrics in external tools, which requires access to the [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview).
+Team and Enterprise accounts will be able to set up the Semantic Layer and [Metadata API](/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview) in the integrated partner tool to import metric definition.
+Developer accounts will be able to query the Proxy Server using SQL but will not be able to browse dbt metrics in external tools, which requires access to the Metadata API.

 To query your dbt metrics in an integrated partner tool, you need to [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer#set-up-dbt-semantic-layer) in dbt Cloud to connect with your integration tool: